SilverAndro/broadsword/README.md

 entries are referenced by each type.
 This way, we have a list of which `CONSTANT_Utf8_info` structures should be changed and which should be left alone.

+We then rewrite the constant pool in place before emitting the rest of the class.
+When loaded, the JVM resolves all references into the pool, modifying all usages of that constant.

 ### Disadvantages of this approach

 Since we directly modify the class pool without breaking down the class, we have no context about the use of each